 For pediatric febrile seizure, the American Academy of Pediatrics does not recommend advanced imaging.
-The diagnostic yield of clinically significant abnormalities is very low; thus, imaging findings rarely impact man agement.
-Complex febrile seizures are defined as those that are focal onset, recurrent during the febrile illness, or prolonged (lasting more than 10 to 15 minutes).
-While the diagnostic yield remains low and the man agement impact is controversial, MRI may be appropriate for neonates/infants with complex febrile seizures given their substantially increased likelihood (odds ratio = 4.3 [95% CI, 1.2-15.0]) of structural abnormalities on MRI relative to simple seizures.
-In pediatric patients with idiopathic generalized epilepsy diagnosed by EEG, the diagnostic yield is low (8%), and neuroimaging is not routinely warranted.
-When other patterns are present, pediatric patients are more likely to have a structural cause for their seizures.
-Imaging should be considered in individuals with any suggestion of a focal onset on history, examination, or EEG (unless there is clear evidence of benign focal epilepsy) as well as seizures refractory to first-line medication.
-The diagnostic yield in patients < 2 years old with focal neurological abnormalities or focal sei zures can range from 22%-27%.
-When imaging is indicated, MRI is not available, contraindicated, or requires sedation.
-In an acute setting, CT may be preferred for expedient determination of acute neurological lesion or illness.
+94 The diagnostic yield of clinically significant abnormalities is very low; thus, imaging findings rarely impact man agement.
+95 Complex febrile seizures are defined as those that are focal onset, recurrent during the febrile illness, or prolonged (lasting more than 10 to 15 minutes).
+96 While the diagnostic yield remains low 97 and the man agement impact is controversial, ^{95, 96} MRI may be appropriate for neonates/infants with complex febrile seizures given their substantially increased likelihood (odds ratio = 4.3 [95% CI, 1.2-15.0]) of structural abnormalities on MRI relative to simple seizures.
+95 In pediatric patients with idiopathic generalized epilepsy diagnosed by EEG, the diagnostic yield is low (8%), and neuro imaging is not routinely warranted.
+93 When other patterns are present, pediatric patients are more likely to have a structural cause for their seizures.
+93 Imaging should be considered in individuals with any suggestion of a focal onset on history, examination, or EEG (unless there is clear evidence of benign focal epilepsy) as well as seizures refractory to first-line medication.
+The diagnostic yield in patients < 2 years old with focal neurological abnormalities or focal seizures can range from 22%-27%. ^{98,99} When imaging is indicated, MRI is the preferred imaging modality 93 for its high diagnostic accuracy and lack of ionizing radiation.
+CT is an option if MRI is not available, contraindicated, or requires sedation.
+93 In an acute setting, CT may be preferred for expedient determination of acute neurological lesion or illness.